VertaAI/llm-builder/README.md

 # Document Summarization Bot
 The quickstart example is a document summarization bot that can take a file, URL or text as input and summarize the content.
 It uses Open AI APIs.
-It also includes a LLM builder tool to help youu manage and iterate on prompts and input datasets.
+It also includes a LLM builder tool to help you manage and iterate on prompts and input datasets.
 A set of sample prompts and datasets are already available and you can bring your own data and refine on prompts.

 ## Setup steps
 * Python 3 in your machine